HenryCrosswell/asymmetry_python/README.md

 ## __Usage:__
 ---
 Disclaimer:
-This technique has only been tested on confocal images of posterior neural folds of E9 mice.
+This technique has only been tested on confocal images of the posterior neural folds of E9 mice.

 ## Step 0
-To prepare the images before analyse, the following [macros](https://github.com/HenryCrosswell/asymmetry_python) must be used on ImageJ.
+To prepare the images before analyse, the following [macros](https://github.com/HenryCrosswell/Asymmetry_Macros) must be used on ImageJ.

 Images must all be resized within the same dimensions.